RittgerLabGroup/SPIRES_2025_0_1/README.md

     which is tbx/ESPToolbox, make it the Current Folder.
 On the Current Folder bar, click the context menu (down triangle) and select Reports->Contents Report, follow prompts to add/delete items according to what you have changed.
+The Contents.m file controls what shows up when you type `help ESPToolbox`.
+3. Update the doc/*.html files and update the helpsearch file by calling `builddocsearchdb('/Users/brodzik/Documents/MATLAB/esp/tbx/doc')'
+4. There is some way to build extra documentation by opening your .m file and doing "Publish"--this shows up in the documentation, but I'm not entirely sure what good it does.
-3. Update the version number in the ESPToolbox.prj file: navigate to this file in the Current Folder, double-clicking and changing the version number.
+5. Update the version number in the ESPToolbox.prj file: navigate to this file in the Current Folder, double-clicking and changing the version number.
-4. Make sure the project sandbox is on the path and run `release()`.
+6. Make sure the project sandbox is on the path and run `release()`.
     This will run all tests and produce a new .mltbx file in the releases directory.
 If you have updated the version number you should see a new .mltbx file, otherwise it will overwrite one that was already there.